bdague324/Training-model/README.md

 As our **Public IP** is not an elastic IP, each time the instance is stopped & restarted the public IP is changed.
 We need to update the backend public IP address indicated into the "index.html" file within the frontend instance before using the application.

-Some modifications have been done on the keras_flask.py file.
-Here below the modifications indicated by a red line:
+Some modifications have been done on the keras_flask.py file to solve few issues.
+Here below the various modifications done indicated by a red line:

 ![Légende](Modifications_Keras_Flask.PNG)